 The Critical Path Method And Program Evaluation Review Technique

 A common approach to hands on scheduling and task management, CPM and PERT are two indispensable tools when it comes to project management.
-The Program Evaluation Review Technique (PERT for short) was developed in the 1950’s by the US navy to help manage large scale defense projects.
-Around the same time the Critical Path Method (AKA CPM) was designed for the private sector.
+The Program Evaluation Review Technique (PERT for short) was developed in the 1950s by the US Navy to help manage large scale defence projects.
+Around the same time, the Critical Path Method (AKA CPM) was designed for the private sector.

 Project Management Tools: What Can They Do For You

 As mentioned, project management is one of the most efficient ways to conduct business.
 Larger project-oriented companies rely on the above-mentioned tools to conduct everyday transactions.
 There is no doubting the importance of project management tools.
 Those were just some of the most commonly used techniques used to conduct large scale projects.
 No tools are without disadvantages; however, it is up to the manager to choose the way business is conducted.